magico13/PyEmVue/api_docs.md

 GET `/usage/devices?start=2020-03-08T22%3A17%3A56.000Z&end=2020-03-08T22%3A17%3A57.000Z&scale=1S&unit=WATTS&customerGid={customerGid}`

-Note: Start and end time don't matter at all, just set them to a random date/time one second apart.
-Instead this will give the usage over the last `scale` time.
+~~Note: Start and end time don't matter at all, just set them to a random date/time one second apart.
+Instead this will give the usage over the last `scale` time.~~
+Note: Further testing has proven that the start time does not matter but the end time does.
+Specify the end time to get the usage for the "bucket" that includes that time, with the bounds of that bucket returned.

 Valid Scales: `[1S, 1MIN, 15MIN, 1H, 1D, 1MON, 1W, 1Y]`